11 Strategies You Are Using on Difficult People Without Even Knowing It

 What are the best strategies you are using on difficult people without realizing it?

 Many people have a natural ability to maintain composure, set limits, demand clarification, and refrain from emotional reactions.
-These innate behaviours help prevent disputes from getting worse.
+These innate behaviors help prevent disputes from getting worse.
 Additionally, you choose your battles, keep your distance, and respond succinctly.
 These unconscious actions serve as natural coping mechanisms for dealing with challenging individuals.

 Why do the strategies you are using on difficult people matter?